alecia-taylor/Projects/README.md

 - 👋 Hi, I’m @alecia-taylor
-- 👀 I’m interested in Data Analytics, Digital Forensics, Project Management and Software Engineering
+- 👀 I’m interested in Consulting, Digital Forensics, and Project Management
 - 🌱 I’m currently studying for my CompTIA Security+, and CSM
 - 💞️ I’m looking to collaborate on fun and challenging projects
 - 📫 Reach me by messaging me on Linkedin or shoot me an email: alecia.taylor0@gmail.com